 The MIS daughter board provides relays that may be programmed to control a customer-provided common bell or common audible device.
 These contacts must be programmed as members of a station group and may provide steady or interrupted closure.
-Common relays are shared between external page zones and common bell feature.
-Maximum 2 relays per system.
+Common relays are shared between external page zones and common bell features.